Beginner Astrophotography: How to Get Started

 Professional deep-sky imagers tend to use sensitive CCD cameras with a set of narrowband filters, but a regular DSLR camera is the perfect entry point into the hobby.
 There is some incredible work being done with DSLR cameras that rival much more expensive dedicated astronomy cameras.

-Astrophotography with a DSLR and Telescope
+Attaching a DSLR to a Telescope

 - Globular Star Clusters